apache/sling-org-apache-sling-graphql-core/README.md

     idea at this point but it's built into the design so doesn't require more efforts to support.
 That style supports both server-side "**prepared GraphQL queries**" and the more traditional client-supplied queries.

-The GraphQL requests can hit a Sling resource in all cases, there's no need for path-mounted servlets which are [not desirable](https://sling.apache.org/documentation/the-sling-engine/servlets.html#caveats-when-binding-servlets-by-path-1).
+The GraphQL requests hit a Sling resource in all cases, there's no need for path-mounted servlets which are [not desirable](https://sling.apache.org/documentation/the-sling-engine/servlets.html#caveats-when-binding-servlets-by-path-1).

 ## Resource-specific GraphQL schemas